From Inside: Arizona Prison

 Today, with continued support from the University of Arizona Poetry Center and the Lannan Foundation, the program has thrived, with many of Shelton's students going on to publish the works they created while incarcerated, including award-winning writers Ken Lamberton and Jimmy Santiago Baca.
 What began as a single workshop in the Arizona State Prison has expanded to four, with the added help of instructor Erec Toso, including new workshops for inmates in maximum security Federal Prison.

 Shelton himself wrote a memoir, Crossing the Yard: Thirty Years as a Prison Volunteer, detailing his experiences teaching the prison writing workshops.
-He also edits Rain Shadow Review (previously Walking Rain Review), a free, annual literary journal which features the work of current and former inmates.
+He also founded the Rain Shadow Review (previously Walking Rain Review), a free, annual literary journal which features the work of current and former inmates.
 The journal is given away free, thanks to support from the Lannan Foundation.
 Print copies are available at the UA Poetry Center and are mailed to subscribers.

 The Typist Behind the Print